razvanaldea89/debug-this/readme.txt

 Peek under the hood with sixty debugging reports just one click away.

 == Description ==

-**Debug This** is a standalone plugin built, maintained & operated by the friendly folks over at [MachoThemes](https://www.machothemes.com/)

 For admins, developers, and support staff, **Debug This** provides a ton of information about your WordPress installation, all from the front-end admin bar.